Mukantwarivirginie/Project_Blog/README.md

 # Project Name
-Project-Pitch
+Project_Blog

 ## Author name
 virginie mukantwari

 ## Description
-this project is web application show the user pitches and to see others people pitches one user can add more than pictches
+this project is to create a personal blogging website and share your opinion and others users can read and comment onthem
 ## Technology used

  python3.6 manage.py shell